ruisi-su/concrete_dep/lpcfg/README.md

-# Compound Probabilistic Context-Free Grammars
+# Lexicalized Compound Probabilistic Context-Free Grammars (L-PCFG)
-Code for the paper:
-[The Return of Lexical Dependencies: Neural Lexicalized PCFGs](about:blank)
+The base code of the L-PCFG model is adapted from the paper [The Return of Lexical Dependencies: Neural Lexicalized PCFGs](about:blank)
-Hao Zhu, Yonatan Bisk, Graham Neubig
-Submitted to TACL

 ## Dependencies
 The code was tested in `python 3.6` and `pytorch 1.4`.
 We also require the `nltk` package if creating